MCFpy/mcf/docs/source/getting_started.rst

     mcf_report.report()

-You can also access all the results programmatically.
-Here's how to do it:

-The :py:meth:`~mcf_main.ModifiedCausalForest.predict` method returns a ``results`` dictionary with the estimation results.
-To have a look at the keys of the dictionary, run:
+The :py:meth:`~mcf_main.ModifiedCausalForest.predict` method (and :py:meth:`~mcf_main.ModifiedCausalForest.predict_iv`, see API) returns a dictionary with all major estimation results.
+It includes ATE, QIATE, GATE and IATE estimates with standard errors, a dataframe including the potential outcomes, as well as common-support probabilities and the output directory path.
+To access the keys of the dictionary programmatically, run:

 .. code-block:: python

-    keys = results.get('iate_data_df').keys()
+    keys = results.keys()
     print("Keys in your dictionary:\n", keys)

 By default, the average treatment effects (:math:`\textrm{ATE's}`) as well as the individualized average treatment effects (:math:`\textrm{IATE's}`) are estimated.
 If these terms do not sound familiar, :doc:`here <user_guide/estimation>` you can learn more about the different kinds of heterogeneous treatment effects.